 First you should make sure the request is actually from the user it appears to be.

 If the request to reset MFA is from an email (work or personal) or a phone call from someone you don’t know well enough to recognise their voice, you should first take a minute to check that the request is legitimate.

 Do this by giving them a call or sending them a secure text message (e.g. Slack, Teams, Telegram, or Signal) using a number you got from the company directory or phonebook (or in a pinch from another colleague).

 A simple: “Hi, this is IT - just double checking you requested an MFA reset” and confirmation from them will do the job.

 Need more information?
 See our article on verifying user requests.

-Go to the Users blade in the Azure Active Directory admin center.
+Go to the Google Workspace Admin users panel.
 Select the target user.

 Within the target user panel, click the word "Security":

 In the expanded Security section, under 2-step verification, select "Get backup verification codes":